by Fr. Dennis Gonzales

 There is a common belief that the heart is the source of vital functions that sustain life.
 For many centuries, death is declared when the heart stops to beat.
 The absence of heart function eventually leads to the cessation of the respiratory, central nervous, and other bodily systems.

-In 1968, a group of physicians and researchers from Harvard Medical School determined another criteria of death, called the brain-death criteria.
-The aim of this criteria was twofold.
+In 1968, a group of physicians and researchers from Harvard Medical School determined another criterion of death, called the brain-death criteria.
+The aim of this criterion was twofold.
 The first one is to address the issue of patients whose brain may no longer be functioning, but who have been dependent on ventilators and other life-sustaining measures for a long period of time.
 The second one is to formulate guidelines for determining death in organ transplantation.
 The Harvard criteria became generally accepted, which subsequently become the basis of the Uniform Determination of Death Act in the early 1980s, where brain death is legally recognized as an acceptable indication of death.
 Today, all fifty states and the District of Columbia permit the use of brain death for death determination.

 The two accepted legal criteria for determining death are cardiac death and brain death